Nemunas Delta: Delta

 The delta hosts many rare varieties of birds during the spring breeding season (the total reported number of species is about 200; about 40 species are listed in the Lithuanian Red Book of Endangered Species).
 It is also the most important layover for migrating birds in Lithuania.
 Millions of birds and hundreds of species travel through this area each year, including some internationally endangered species: the white-tailed eagle, the barnacle goose, cranes, dunlins and aquatic warblers.
 The principal research facilities are located in Ventė Cape (Ventės ragas, sometimes referred to as the Ventė Peninsula).
 One of the first bird ringing stations in Europe was opened there in 1929 by a Lithuanian zoologist, Tadas Ivanauskas.
 Birds ringed at the Cape have been found migrating to Iran, Egypt and even to the Republic of South Africa.

 Mammals found in the delta include fox, beaver, elk, wild boar and otter.

 Another of the delta's special features is Lake Krokų Lanka (near where the Nemunas debouches), which formed when the river's outwash separated it from the Curonian Lagoon.
 It is the largest lake in the delta region, covering 7.93 km², and the only lake of marine origin in Lithuania.

-Kursenieki

-While today the Kursenieki, also known as Kuršininkai are a nearly extinct Baltic ethnic group living along the Curonian Spit, in 1649 Kuršininkai settlement spanned from Memel (Klaipėda) to Danzig (Gdańsk).
-The Kuršininkai were eventually assimilated by the Germans, except along the Curonian Spit where some still live.
-The Kuršininkai were considered Latvians until after World War I when Latvia gained independence from the Russian Empire, a consideration based on linguistic arguments.
-This was the rationale for Latvian claims over the Curonian Spit, Memel, and other territories of East Prussia which would be later dropped.